|

 well as our Mexican ham licenses, and finishing the final

+projects.
 The weather in San Diego is fantastic.
 We even had time

 to go to the San